 What is visual storytelling?

-Visual storytelling is a type of content that uses elements like images, infographics, animated videos, illustrations, data visualisations, maps — and even GIFs and memes 😬 — in place of text to tell an effective, compelling story.
+Visual storytelling is a form of content that uses elements such as images, infographics, animated videos, comics, illustrations, data visualizations, maps — and even GIFs and memes 😬 — to tell an engaging, compelling story.

-Visual stories perform well on the metrics measured by most content teams.
-They typically do a better job at keeping the reader's attention.
-This means readers spend more time on the page, and are more likely to click through to other content.
-Visual stories are also great for sharing on social media platforms.
+Visual stories typically perform well on metrics measured by most content teams, as they hold the reader's attention, encouraging them to spend more time on the page and click through to other content.

-Until recently, visual storytelling was reserved for those with developer resources or big budgets (and usually both).
-But technological advances have made it more accessible, allowing even small companies to create powerful examples of visual storytelling.
+Until recently, visual storytelling was reserved for those with developer resources, big budgets, or both.
+However, technological advances have made it more accessible, allowing even small companies to create powerful examples of visual storytelling.

-Thanks to new technology such as no code storytelling tools and apps, the most ambitious forms of digital storytelling — like scrollytelling effects, video, and interactive maps — can now be implemented on a website without a developer.
+Thanks to new technology, such as no code storytelling tools and apps, ambitious forms of digital storytelling, like scrollytelling effects, video, and interactive maps, can now be implemented on a website without a developer.
 This means content creators can publish visual stories online without hiring an outside developer or waiting for their tech team to have space in their schedule to build (and then maintain) a custom visual experience.

 Yes, a picture tells a thousand words.
 But there's an art to visual storytelling — and a lot that can go wrong when you first start out.
 Learn more about the pitfalls, best practices, and visual storytelling techniques in our guide, 8 tips for powerful visual storytelling.